 When viewing information technology as a whole, determining the carbon footprint and environmental responsibility can be incredibly complex due to the wide variety of sub-‐industries, from Internet marketing companies to telecommunication and service providers.

 One of the greatest opportunities for IT service providers to reduce their environmental footprint is by carefully analyzing possible site locations through the help of consultants and contractors.

-Because data centers are by nature massive energy consumers, developers and center operators can aid in influencing local policymakers and utility companies to invest in more appropriate sustainable energy sources.
+Because data centers are massive energy consumers, developers and center operators can influence local policymakers and utility companies to invest in more appropriate sustainable energy sources.

 You may not know it, but countless companies already use this influence to their advantage by negotiating electricity prices with utility companies and engaging with local governments on a wide range of policy issues.

-Data center operators need to understand the power of transparency.
-By reporting as much as possible in regards to carbon impacts through the Carbon Disclosure Project and clearly explaining what can and cannot be disclosed due to a sensitive nature, companies become more trusted by local businesses and even the general population. ￼￼ ￼
+Datacenter operators need to understand the power of transparency.
+By reporting as much as possible about carbon impacts through the Carbon Disclosure Project and clearly explaining what can and cannot be disclosed due to its sensitive nature, companies become more trusted by local businesses and even the general population. ￼￼ ￼

-The more information companies are able to provide, the more tools researchers will have in order to establish general metrics and specific public policies that will, in the long term, improve incentives for investments in energy and carbon-‐efficient operations.
+The more information companies can provide, the more tools researchers will have to establish general metrics and specific public policies that will, in the long term, improve incentives for investments in energy and carbon-‐efficient operations.

 As new data centers are built due to overwhelming popularity over the coming years, the decisions that are made in the building process will prove critical for future generations.

-Because the information technology industry is required to reinvent their systems every two or three years, it is very important for data center operators to continuously remind themselves the role of corporate responsibility in supporting sustainable development.
+Because the information technology industry must reinvent its systems every two or three years, data center operators need to remind themselves of corporate responsibility in continuously supporting sustainable development.